 If you received scald burn injuries from hot liquids or from drinking hot beverages, you should seek the help of our hot liquid burn lawyers to help you handle the financial compensation process.

-Since the 1930s, there has been a theory going around that suggests scorching beverages burn the inner linings of the esophagus.
-Constant burning results in the regeneration of cells, but during this process, normal cells can turn into cancerous cells, thus leading to esophageal cancer (very hot beverages are the primary culprit.).
+Since the 1930s, there has been a theory going around that suggests scorching beverages burn the inner linings of the esophagus—constant burning results in the regeneration of cells.
+Still, during this process, normal cells can turn into cancerous cells, thus leading to esophageal cancer (very hot beverages are the primary culprit.).

 Earlier studies conducted on animals suggested that hot liquids could damage the cells.
 However, the study results cannot apply to humans since the hot liquids administered to animals were at extremely high temperatures, something people may not consider.